#mobilityisahumanride

 Mobility is a human ride

 While many people take their ability to move around freely for granted, there are millions around the globe who are not able to exercise this basic right.
+Access to mobility is a prerequisite for social participation, it affects education, employment, healthcare, and social inclusion.

 For over four decades, we as PTV - part of Umovity - break down barriers, unleash mobility, and pave the way for equal opportunities.